 If I think I’ve got a good deal, I’ll Buy it Now.
 Because sometimes I think when you’re on eBay you just want it, and sometimes it’s a bit tedious bidding all the time, trying to outbid.
 You can, you can search like, last minute deals, so you can bid when there’s like a minute left before the bid ends…so if I search, look you can sort by time ending the soonest, so there’s a minute left on that, so you can get your last bid, so you’re more likely to get the item when the item, and get the best deal.

-His description of the auction process as ‘tedious’ highlights how deskilling has now overshadowed previous knowledge to such an extent that the rules and skills he had initially attained were now so routinized, any sense of excitement or enchantment was no longer possible.
-Such deskilling processes as these add to this routinization; the eBayer can go online and almost immediately obtain the good without going through the auction processes for which eBay was originally famed and putting into practice existing know-how.
+His description of the auction process as ‘tedious’ highlights how deskilling is this an effect of de-skilling though, I don’t see the connection here, the process may always been seen as tedious, new technologies affordances mean that one can avoid them has now overshadowed previous knowledge to such an extent that the rules and skills he had initially attained were now so routinized, any sense of excitement or enchantment was no longer possible.
+I think a story that speaks more about how little excitement there is and how eBay is used an Amazon would be better suited here.
+Don’t think that was adding much to the development of ideas.

 In the same way as Auction Sniper, the speed with which goods can be acquired through this form of deskilling further reduces the commitment of the eBayer.
-Participants’ stories demonstrated that they no longer sought out items with which a relationship could be formed and the key determinant in a purchase decision is becoming the immediacy with which it can be obtained.
+More data to support this would be desirable Participants’ stories demonstrated that they no longer sought out items with which a relationship could be formed and the key determinant in a purchase decision is becoming the immediacy with which it can be obtained.
 This shortening of the distance between the ideal and the real (Denegri-Knott and Molesworth, 2010) can be seen to be destroying the associated displaced meaning and desiring mode which was originally held as a central consumption driver of eBay.

 DISCUSSION